Indian Peaks Wilderness Adventure: 9-day Camp Wojtyla Backpacking Experience

 Approximate backpacking route length: 25-40 miles

-Average group size: 9 students / 3 instructors
+Average group size: 9 campers / 3 instructors

 Programming focused for upper-class students, single gender groups